-A pre-concept earthworks model of the future development was represented in the local flood model (refer Section 6.3.2).
+The earthworks model of the Williamtown SAP was represented in the local flood model (refer Section 6.3.2).
 Further development of this earthworks design will be undertaken at the concept design stage, including more detail and alignment with all design disciplines.

-A summary of the local flood impact results for the 1% AEP event are presented in Table 6-10 and refer to the respective figures in Appendix C. When reviewing the tabled results, the identified locations are in reference to the Williamtown SAP precinct location.
+A summary of the local flood impact results for the 1% AEP event are presented in Table 7-4 and refer to the respective figures in Appendix C. When reviewing the tabled results, the identified locations are in reference to the Williamtown SAP precinct location.